E-CAM/E-CAM-Library/Classical-MD-Modules/modules/pybop/readme.rst

 - calculation of the parameters in non-orthogonal simulation boxes.
 - other quantities like radial distribution function, coordination number and voronoi volume of individual particles.

-``pybop`` can read in output data from from LAMMPS [#]_ `dump format <https://lammps.sandia.gov/doc/dump.html>`_ and POSCAR files from VASP.
+``pybop`` can read in output data from LAMMPS [#]_ `dump format <https://lammps.sandia.gov/doc/dump.html>`_ and POSCAR files from VASP.
 The module also provides an easy interface for extension of the available data formats or linking with other codes to read in input data.

 ..
 I will add information about the paper and results using pybop.